-- Completing student evaluation questionnaires for each module of the programme - Acting as a student representative on various committees, e.g. Staff: Student Liaison Committees, Faculty Programmes Committee OR providing comments to your student representative to feed back on your behalf. - · Serving as a student representative on Faculty Scrutiny Groups for programme validation - · Taking part in programme validation meetings by joining a panel of students to meet with the Faculty - Scrutiny Group
+- Completing student evaluation questionnaires for each module of the programme. - Acting as a student representative on various committees, e.g. Staff/Student Liaison Committees, School Programmes Committee OR providing comments to your student representative to feedback on your behalf. - Serving as a student representative on Faculty Scrutiny Groups for programme validation.
+Taking part in programme validation mostings by joining a papel of students to most with the - Taking part in programme validation meetings by joining a panel of students to meet with the Faculty Scrutiny Group.